 - Analysing the political dimensions of digital transformations

 - Understanding change in innovation practices and policies

-- Advancing research on agricultural innovations and transitions
+- Advancing research on sustainable innovations and transitions

 - Developing a research infrastructure for science, technology, and innovation (STI) studies.